Arch-Network/book/src/basics/interaction.md

 const WALL_ACCOUNT_PUBKEY = (import.meta as any).env.VITE_WALL_ACCOUNT_PUBKEY;
 ```

-Here we initialize a new RPC connection and pass in the RPC URL that we wish to connect to; in this case, the URL is pulled from the Vite environment variable or defaults to our locally running validator.
+Here we initialize a new RPC connection and pass in the RPC URL that we wish to connect to; in this case, the URL is pulled from the environment variables or defaults to our locally running validator.

-We then import the [Pubkey]s of the Graffiti Wall [Program] as well as the Wall Account.
-The Wall Account stores the state of the Graffiti Wall and the Program's pubkey serves as the owner of the Graffiti Wall.
+We then import the [Pubkey]s of the Graffiti Wall [Program] as well as the Wall state Account.
+The Wall state Account stores the state of the Graffiti Wall and the Program's [Pubkey] serves as the owner of the Graffiti Wall.

 ```typescript
 class GraffitiMessage {